 - ←⚬ Don’t waste your time, because your competitor has a head start building tons of features;

-- →⚬ Invest your time, because you could find what make people hesitate to go with a competitor and you can make your idea better by underdoing your competition and creating just the features that matter.
+- →⚬ Invest your time, because you could find what makes people hesitate to go with a competitor and you can make your idea better by underdoing your competition and creating just the features that matter.

 - ←⚬ Don’t waste your time, because surely you’re going to make mistakes;